goggledefogger/podcast-helper/README.md

 3. Start the React frontend:
    ```
+   cd frontend
    npm start
    ```

-3. Open a web browser and navigate to `http://localhost:3000`.
+4. Open a web browser and navigate to `http://localhost:3000`.

+5. Sign up or log in to your account.

-3. Use the search functionality to find podcasts, or enter an RSS URL directly.
+6. Use the search functionality to find podcasts, or enter an RSS URL directly.

-4. Select an episode to process.
+7. Select an episode to process.

-5. The application will:
+8. The application will:
    - Download the podcast if it's not already present
    - Transcribe the audio
    - Analyze the transcript to identify specific content segments
    - Generate output files and save them to Firebase storage
    - Create a modified RSS feed with links to the edited content

+9. Track the progress of your podcast processing in the user dashboard.

 ## Output